 In 2015 Success, a comedy drama about the tangled relationships of three stand-up comedians, premiered at Bats Theatre in Wellington.
 2017 saw the premiere of his post-apocalyptic parable Remain In Light in Auckland; also the comedy musical Love Me Tinder – a satire on the online dating phenomenon and the perennial horrors of first dates!

 Stephen has had a long screenwriting partnership with Academy Award winners Peter Jackson and Frances Walsh, notably on The Lord of the Rings: The Two Towers.
 Earlier collaborations with Peter and Fran include the feature film Meet the Feebles, and in 1991, Braindead, which won Best Screenplay at the 1993 New Zealand Film and Television Awards.
-More recently he has been commissioned by Peter and Fran to write a screenplay for an animated feature film based on one of his children’s stories.

 Stephen has written and directed several short films, including Ride, which has screened at numerous international festivals.
 His feature debut Russian Snark, also starring Stephen Papps alongside Elena Stejko, premiered at the 2010 NZ Film Festival in Auckland.
 It went on to be nominated for 6 NZ Film Awards, including Best Director, and won the Award for Best Supporting Actress.
 In 2011 it won Best International Film at the Garden State Film Festival, and the Grand Jury Prize at the Brussels Independent Film Festival.
+He currently has a feature in development with the New Zealand Film Commission, entitled The Sunflower Project (aka Sputnik), which he will be directing in 2022.

 Stephen has written the novels Thief of Colours, published in 1995, and Dread in July 2000.
 His collection of poetry, The Dwarf and the Stripper, appeared in 2003.
 Poems from the collection have been selected for two anthologies: ‘Spirit Abroad: a Second Selection of Spiritual New Zealand Verse’ and ‘121 New Zealand Poems’, selected by Bill Manhire.
 He is currently writing a novel set in late Roman Britain.